jacqueline-wong/CEE4530/Lab5/team10_lab5.md

 ![CMFR2](https://raw.githubusercontent.com/lw583/CEE4530/master/Lab5/CMFR2.png)
 Figure 2: Graph of dye concentration against time for the actual measured dye in the reactor with one baffle, its corresponding CMFR model and advective dispersion model.

 ![CMFR3](https://raw.githubusercontent.com/lw583/CEE4530/master/Lab5/CMFR3.png)
 Figure 3: Graph of dye concentration against time for the actual measured dye in the reactor with two baffles, its corresponding CMFR model and advective dispersion model.

-Unfortunately for the case with four CMFR reactors in series (using three baffles in between), data... cannot fit curve.
+Unfortunately for the case with four CMFR reactors in series (using three baffles in between), data...

 ![CMFR4](https://raw.githubusercontent.com/lw583/CEE4530/master/Lab5/CMFR4.png)
 Figure 3: Graph of dye concentration against time for the actual measured dye in the reactor with four baffles.